lacastar/xmtp-cyberconnect-chat/README.md

 Also commited some console error fixes that were related to multiple elements with the same key.

+I have introduced only two new components to the UI: a Follow and a Filter button.
+The first one also gives feedback on the current connection towards the peer, and is integrated with the address checking mechanism already present in the example app.
+The latter changes the filtering of the conversations.
+The message composer component received a new feature that disables message sending after the initial request message until the peer answers.
+The CyberConnect logic was extracted to a provider to make it reusable.

+Testing and building remained the same as before.

 Since this is my first React project, please be forgiving for any uncommon coding practices, it is possible that I have not arrived yet at the designated part of the tutorial where it is discussed ;)

 See the original readme below: